Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

 ## Chapter 5: The Best Way to Start a New Habit

-- Implementation intention: how you intend to implement a particular habit.
+- *Implementation intention*: how you intend to implement a particular habit.
 - Time and location are two common cues.
 - "I will perform [BEHAVIOR] at [TIME] in [LOCATION]."
 - E.g. "I will study cognitive science at 8 PM every day in my room."